danielcahli/data-science-learning/machine-learning-explainability/permutation-importance/README.md

 ## Permutation importance

-This folder contains my solution to the **"Permutation Importance"** exercise from the [Kaggle Feature Engineering course](https://www.kaggle.com/learn/feature-engineering).
+This folder contains my solution to the **"Permutation Importance"** exercise from the [Kaggle Machine Learning Explainability Course](https://www.kaggle.com/learn/machine-learning-explainability).

 Permutation importance is calculated after a model has been trained.
 It doesn’t change the model or its predictions, but helps answer: